 - 1 can (28 oz.) petite diced tomatoes, undrained

 - 1 cup water

-- 1 can (15 oz) reduced-sodium black beans, drained and rinsed
+- 1 can (15 oz.) reduced-sodium black beans, rinsed and drained

 - Optional toppings: sour cream, green onions, cilantro, cheese, etc